r-via/templ-heroicons-generator/README.md

 ## Integration with Your Go Templ Project

-1.  **Generate the Icons**: Run `templ-generate-heroicons` with appropriate options for your project structure.
+1.  **Generate the Icons**: Run `templ-heroicons-generator` with appropriate options for your project structure.
 For instance:
     ```bash
-    templ-generate-heroicons -o ./views/components/heroicons
+    templ-heroicons-generator -o ./views/components/heroicons
     ```
     This would create `./views/components/heroicons/heroicons.templ` with package name `heroicons`.